cozodb/cozo-docs/source/queries.rst

 with the asterisk before the name.
 Written in this way using square brackets, as many bindings as the arity of the stored relation must be given.
+If some of the columns do not need to be bound, you can use the special underscore variable ``_``: it does not take part in any unifications.

 You can also bind columns by name::

     *stored_relation{col1: bind1, col2: bind2}

-In this form, any number of columns may be omitted.
+In this form, any number of columns may be omitted, and columns may come in any order.
 If the name you want to give the binding is the same as the name of the column, you can write instead ``*stored_relation{col1}``, which is the same as ``*stored_relation{col1: col1}``.